top of page

 Details of Lucas front turn signal

-The parts books for 1956-1965 cars have no specific parts identified for Canadian cars.
-However, based on period photos (such as the 1959 photo below), Canadian cars followed the pattern for USA cars and received Lucas turn front signals in 1958.
+The parts books for these early cars have no specific parts identified for Canadian cars.
+However, Canadian cars followed the pattern for USA cars and received Lucas turn front signals in 1958.

 Screen Shot 2019-04-03 at 10.49.09 AM.pn